Why do a Real Estate "Walk-Through" prior to "Closing"?

 - Seller had no carpet where the water bed was, but the rest of the bedroom had nice carpet. (this hidden defect should have been disclosed)

-I could write a much longer list because we have seen it all...many agents will not bother doing a “walk thru” because they do not want to raise any issues prior to closing.
+I could write a much longer list because we have seen it all...many agents will not bother doing a “walk-through” because they do not want to raise any issues prior to closing.
 Finding newly developed problems is exactly why we will always do one...with or without the buyer.

 We think differently…

 The home buyer sees a home and likes it, so they make an offer based on what they see in the home.
 The contract stipulates what is to stay.
-If a seller decides to strip some of the value from the property that is not what the buyer bargained for.
+If a seller takes items that are to stay and sellers decide to strip some of the value from the property that is not what the buyer bargained for.

 If what was removed or replaced is not listed in the contract as an “exclusion”, then the seller cannot do that.
 It’s just that simple.